 Once your product is ready for shipment, your ERP should create shipping documents, packaging labels, and invoices that are used to document the deliveries to your customer.
 Keep all your shipments and delivery details all in one central repository allowing for easy track and traceability and shipping management.
 Use the power of information systems to unlock the full potential of how you move your final product or service throughout your network.
-ERPs ensure that you have an efficient and effective supply chain in the journey from raw materials to a finished product.
+ERPs ensure that you have an efficient and effective supply chain in the journey from raw materials to a finished product and other related activities.

 Perhaps your ERP has some and not all these functions.
 You never know if your competitor’s ERP does.
 Stay a step ahead of the competition by employing the best ERP solution that is tailored to your specific needs.
 Maintain efficiency across all your different departments and key stakeholders Today!
 Streamline your supply chain processes and enjoy the benefits of the efficient flow of goods throughout your warehouses.